TomokiMiyauci/isx/README.md

 This is a very small collection of validate functions.
 The validate function provides a custom type guard whenever it can.

+There is no single entry point such as `mod`.

+This prevents the inclusion of many unnecessary modules.

 ## isString

 Whether the input is `string` or not.